astropy/package-template/docs/ape17.rst

 Step 0: Re-rendering the template
 ---------------------------------

-In this guide, we will descibe the changes to make to the files in your package.
+In this guide, we will describe the changes to make to the files in your package.
 To make some of the steps easier below, you should first re-run cookiecutter to re-render the template to a temporary folder::